Similarity-Distance-Magnitude Activations: Experiments

 \section{Experiments}

-We provide controlled comparisons of our proposed methods over representative LLMs and tasks, systematically ablating relevant components, holding the data and underlying LLM constant, ceteris paribus.
-We consider in-distribution, co-variate shifted, and out-of-distribution test sets.
-We consider representative estimators over the existing LLM architecture (i.e., without additional parameters); with CNN adaptors; and with the $\sdm$ activation layer.
+We provide controlled comparisons of our proposed methods over representative LMs and tasks, systematically ablating relevant components, holding the data and underlying LM constant, ceteris paribus.
+We consider in-distribution, covariate shifted, and out-of-distribution test sets.
+We consider representative estimators over the existing LM architecture (i.e., without additional parameters); with CNN adaptors; and with the $\sdm$ activation layer.
+Additional details are provided in the Appendix.